bamlab/react-native-screen-sizer/README.md

 - We recommend using a big screen (eg `iPhone 14 Pro Max`) as the "base device" to develop on.
-- The `Wrapper` prop `device` (optional) is the device you want to emulate.
+- The `Wrapper` prop `devices` (optional) is the list of devices you want to emulate.
 You can find the list of available devices in `ScreenSizer.deviceSizes`, or pass a custom size.
-  By default, the `iPhone SE 2016` size will be used.
+  By default, all list `ScreenSizer.deviceSizes` is used.
 - To toggle the Screen Sizer:

   - Open the dev menu (<kbd>⌘ cmd</kbd> + <kbd>D</kbd> on iOS or